zkemail/zk-email-sdk-js/README.md

 If you have python installed run `python -m http.server 8000`.
 Then you can go to `http://localhost:8000/integration_tests/start_downlaod_in_browser.html` and click the download button.

+## Updating localProverWorker.js

+For local proving, we use a javascript WebWorker.
+In order to make this compatible with any bundler, we first build the worker file using vite.
+This will inline all dependencies and remove import statements.
+The next step is to generate a string from this file.
+Now we can use the worker in a native js way by passing a string to the worker.

+To generate the `localProverWorkerString.ts` file which is passed into the worker, run:

+`bun run build-prove-worker`.

+## Publish to npm

+### Publish nightly for testing

+Bump the version in `package.json`, use a trailing version number, starting with `-1`, e.g. `0.0.86-6`.

+Run `bun run publish-nightly`.

+### Publish new production version

+Bump the version in `package.json`, using this format: `0.0.86`.

+Run `bun run publish`.